A Corporate Retreat, or Matrimonial Home?

-The terms “ordinarily occupied” has been defined to mean normal use without restricting that use to constant daily use or uninterrupted use.
+The term “ordinarily occupied” has been defined to mean normal use without restricting that use to constant daily use or uninterrupted use.
 A cottage shared by various family members who could escape to use it during the summer months and late into the fall was considered a matrimonial home.

 In this particular case, the client’s corporate retreat was a large condo in Florida regularly used for quarterly business planning meetings.
 The accountant was able to use the condo as a business expense.
 Fair enough from a corporate perspective but from the family law perspective, more questions needed to be asked.

 The answers revealed other uses of the condo.
 It was a weekend getaway for the client and his family over the winter months as well as a stopover for Caribbean cruises by his adult children.
 His spouse used the condo for a ‘girlfriends’ weekend’ whenever he had buying trips to South African or Asia.
 He admitted that he wasn’t sure about how many times his spouse and daughter had ventured south for some time together.

 The client recalled that perhaps over the past couple of years the top-earning employees had won a weeklong trip to the condo through the bonus incentive plan.
 The targets were high so the prize had not been awarded often.
 There may have also been some extended family members using the place during the off-tourist season.

 Clarification was also offered about the business retreats.
 While the planning meetings were organized over a three day week, only the client used the condo for his accommodation.
 The other members of the C-suite attending these retreats were put up at a nearby hotel.